How to Hang a Hammock Without Trees (9 Ways)

 A hammock without bars should be hung at chest height, around 1.80 m.
 If you use additional ropes, you must secure it even higher.
 The ends of your hammock thus remain at eye level.

 Make sure that the fixing points are at equal heights to ensure stability.
 If the fixing is correct, the lowest part of the hammock is suspended at a height of 40-50 cm above the ground.
-It is better for the distance between two fixing points to be a little too large than too small.
+The distance between two fixing points should be a little too large rather than too small.
 It is always possible to add rope, but not to shorten the hammock.

 Conclusion: A Long Experience